 Samode Village is a lovely place which was once under the territory in the Amber Kingdom.
 The key attraction here is the 16th-century Rajput Fort which was later renovated during the 19th-century using architectural styles of Mughal and Rajput and turned into Samode Palace.
 However, in the year 1987, the palace underwent through a series of renewal and was soon converted into a lavish heritage hotel.
 Covering over 20 acres, you can take a stroll amid the Samode Bagh which offers a Mughal style garden.
 It also has other pretty things a mixture of Rajasthani, Mughal, and Victorian décor along with paintings and fountains that highlights the palace.

 After taking the tour, you can stroll amid the premises or take a camel cart ride.
-This will be followed by a ride to the hotel for dinner and overnight stay.
+This will be followed by a ride to the hotel for overnight stay.

 Today, you will check out from the hotel for Nimaj after a lovely breakfast at the hotel.